SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 Institutional backing.
 Google for Startups Black Founders Fund.

 Best fit.
-A pro se litigant in any state — especially in a state Answered does not cover — who wants AI-assisted document generation with case law research baked in, or a pro se litigant facing a civil matter outside of debt collection (foreclosure, custody, probate, etc.).
+A pro se litigant in any state — especially outside Answered's readiness gate — who wants AI-assisted document generation with case law research baked in, or a pro se litigant facing a civil matter outside of debt collection (foreclosure, custody, probate, etc.).

 Limitations.
 Courtroom5's pricing model means the total cost depends on case length and document count.
 A single debt-collection case with three or four major document milestones could cost $200 to $600 in credits, or three to six months at the $150 subscription rate ($450 to $900).
-For a single-document, fast-resolution case, Answered's $99 one-time or SoloSuit's $67 Standard may be cheaper.
-Courtroom5 also takes a "teaching" approach — the user is doing the legal research with AI assistance rather than receiving pre-built attorney-reviewed templates.
+For a single-document, fast-resolution case, Answered's $99 Full Defense Packet or SoloSuit $67 Standard may be cheaper.
+Courtroom5 also takes a "teaching" approach — the user is doing the legal research with AI assistance rather than receiving pre-built state-specific templates.
 For users who want documents with case law already cited rather than tools to find the case law themselves, the trade-off matters.

 Alternative 3: Upsolve (but only for bankruptcy)